yonicon/PentaPanesDemo-LV2022-64bit/README.md

   2. Open the top vi "PentaPanesDemo.vi"

-  3.View the code/Run it and play around - the splitters are the white narrow lines in between the panes or near the edge of the panel.
+  3. View the code/Run it and play around - the splitters are the white narrow lines in between the panes or near the edge of the panel.